zgfif/ruby-rails_tasks/task_1/README.md

 Solve the issue so that the request is executed (the article is created), and the user can work with the application at that time.

 ## Rules
+1. Using `ExternalCall` is mandatory.
+Modification of code in this module is not allowed
-1. Ruby/Rails version doesn't matter
+2. Ruby/Rails version doesn't matter
-2. Gems are allowed
+3. Gems are allowed